Grounding internalism in the introduction process: from pop-gen to evo-devo

 Perhaps this will seem disappointing for those familiar with the literature of evolvability or the EES Front, where the idea that variation is facilitated, and that living systems are surprisingly “innovable,” is deeply entrenched.
 Where is the mojo of internalism if internal variational propensities are merely arbitrary and not an expression of the superior evolvability of naturally evolved systems?

 In fact, the notion of taxon-specific propensities of variation that are merely dispositional without being facilitated is historically part of evo-devo, e.g., it was the explicit position of Maynard Smith, et al (1985) that developmental biases are arbitrary.
-Similarly, the primary argument of Alberch and Gale (1985) is that two different taxa (salamanders and frogs) tend to lose digits differently in evolution (pre- or post-axially) because they tend to lose them differently when development is perturbed: Alberch and Gale were not arguing that each taxon evolved a better way to lose digits, but merely a different way.
+Similarly, the primary argument of Alberch and Gale (1985) is that two different taxa (salamanders and frogs) tend to lose digits differently in evolution (pre- or post-axially) for internal reasons, i.e., they tend to be lost differently when development is perturbed: Alberch and Gale were not arguing that each taxon evolved a better way to lose digits, but merely a different way.

 The notion that evolution may have tendencies that reflect internal tendencies of variation is an old idea (see note 4).
 Yet, evolutionary discourse has proceeded without any rigorous grounding for internalist thinking.
 In particular, the Haldane-Fisher argument appeared to undermine this kind of theory.

-The kinds of variational tendencies covered by the theory include (1) mutation biases such as transition-transversion bias, (2) local asymmetries induced by the properties of genotype-phenotype (GP) maps, and (3) differences in findability and connectivity of phenotypic forms induced by broad features of the architecture of genetic spaces.
+The kinds of variational tendencies covered by the theory include (1) mutation biases such as transition-transversion bias, (2) local asymmetries induced by the properties of genotype-phenotype (GP) maps, which reflect both arbitrary encoding and the propensities of developmental systems, and (3) differences in findability and connectivity of phenotypic forms induced by broad features of the architecture of genetic spaces.

-When this previously missing causal link is considered in the broader context of contemporary internalist arguments, it provides a way to specify complete chains of causation from internal tendencies of variation to quantifiable tendencies of evolution, via population genetics, rationalizing key themes of internalist thinking: taxon-specific dispositions, directional trends, and intrinsically likely structures.
+When this previously missing causal link is considered in the broader context of contemporary internalist arguments, it provides a way to specify complete chains of causation from internal tendencies of variation to quantifiable tendencies of evolution, integrated with the evolutionary genetics of populations, rationalizing key themes of internalist thinking: taxon-specific dispositions, directional trends, and intrinsically likely structures.

-This doesn’t mean that every internalist claim in the contemporary or historic literature is correct or even meaningful.
-What it means is that we can specify an alternative to neo-Darwinism that can be used to generate hypotheses that provide a causal grounding for common internalist themes— a complete grounding that extends from internal properties to quantifiable evolutionary tendencies, by way of population genetics.
+This argument is not infinitely broad.
+It does not purport to cover everything.
+However, it offers a broad alternative to neo-Darwinism, i.e., we can specify an alternative to neo-Darwinism that can be used to generate hypotheses that provide a causal grounding for common internalist themes— a complete grounding that extends from internal properties to quantifiable evolutionary tendencies, by way of the evolutionary genetics of populations.
 Because the theory is quantitative, it will be possible, ultimately, to make statements that compare the relative importance of internal factors influencing varigenesis with the importance of selection.

 - Alberch P, Gale EA.
 1985.
 A developmental analysis of an evolutionary trend: digital reduction in amphibians.
 Evolution 39:8-23.